Eight new faces dot staff; Johnson retains Lichtenberger, Rollins

 Hutson reviews last week's game vs. Memphis, looks ahead to weekend ballgame at East Carolina

-Doug Lichtenberger enters his fifth season on the Tulane coaching staff but enters his first campaign as the assistant athletic director for football operations and recruiting.
+Doug Lichtenberger enters his eighth season on the Tulane coaching staff but enters his third season as the assistant athletic director for football operations and recruiting for the Green Wave in 2014.
 Lichtenberger previously served as the tight ends coach and recruiting coordinator for the Tulane football team from 2007-2011.

 His second season saw the emergence of Sparks as one of the Green Wave's top threats from the tight end position.
 Sparks, who made the transition from linebacker to tight end under Lichtenberger in 2008, finished fourth on the team in receptions with 20 catches for 245 yards.